 Closing the remainder of the gap hinges on the governor's plan to ask voters to extend three modest tax hikes imposed in 2009.
 According to the most recent Field Poll, California voters of both parties say they want the opportunity to decide whether to extend the temporary taxes in order to prevent deeper cuts.
 Voters also support a balanced approach of spending cuts and new revenues rather than cuts alone.

 Opponents of this balanced approach to the state's budget crisis continue to believe that they can defy the principles of basic budgeting and common sense.
-Some oppose the
+Some oppose the harsh cuts approved by the majority of lawmakers, while at the same time refusing to support measures that would prevent the necessity for even deeper, more painful reductions -- including massive cuts to public schools -- that would be required by an "all cuts" budget.

 Some opponents of the governor's plan argue that the voters have already spoken on these same tax questions, pointing to the defeat of Proposition 1A in 2009.
 They are wrong.
 Proposition 1A coupled a brief extension of the temporary tax measures with a permanent budget straitjacket, limiting the state's ability to address future policy, demographic, and economic challenges.